Maren Morris Wonders If Charley Pride's Death From COVID-19 Is Linked to CMA Awards - E! Online

 She also tweeted, "F--k this f--king year."
 Many fans and other country stars, such as Dolly Parton, also mourned Pride's death on social media.

-The Country Music Association, which puts on the annual award show and implemented coronavirus safety protocols at this year's event, had no immediate remarks about Morris' tweets when reached for comment by E!
+Following Morris' posts, the Country Music Association (which puts on the annual award show and implemented coronavirus safety protocols at this year's event), along with Pride's reps shared a statement with E!
 News.

+"Everyone affiliated with the CMA Awards followed strict testing protocols outlined by the city health department and unions," a statement read.
+"Charley was tested prior to traveling to Nashville.
+He was tested upon landing in Nashville, and again on show day, with all tests coming back negative.
+After returning to Texas following the CMA Awards, Charley again tested negative multiple times.
+All of us in the Country Music community are heartbroken by Charley's passing.
+Out of respect for his family during their grieving period, we will not be commenting on this further."

-Earlier, the organization's CEO Sarah Trahern issued a statement honoring Pride.
+Earlier this year, the organization's CEO Sarah Trahern issued a statement honoring Pride.

 "To say Country Music has lost a trailblazer is an obvious understatement, but in fact one of the biggest losses is Charley's definitive Country voice," she said.
 "I remember working with Charley in 2009 on ‘Country Music: In Performance at the White House' when President and Michelle Obama invited several Country artists to perform.
 He was a trailblazer in so many ways.
 It was a special night and Charley was telling amazing stories.
 Our deepest condolences go out to his wife Rozene and the rest of his family and friends at this sad time."